 On this page

-The Ministerial Advisory Committee: Multicultural Education and Languages (MELC) provides advice to the South Australian Minister for Education on three interrelated areas of education: languages education, multicultural education and the internationalisation of education.
+The Ministerial Advisory Committee: Multicultural Education and Languages (MELC) provides advice to the South Australian Minister for Education on 3 interrelated areas of education: languages education, multicultural education and the internationalisation of education.
+It works across the 3 schooling sectors and encompasses the Ethnic and Community Schools Languages Program.

-More information about what the committee does is available in our Terms of Reference.
+More information about what the committee does is available in our terms of reference (PDF 86KB).

-MELC provides educational leadership and high-level expert advice and shares its expertise in contemporary research, policy and practices relating to languages education, multicultural education and international education.
+MELC provides educational leadership and high-level expert advice and shares its expertise in contemporary research, policy and practices relating to languages education, multicultural education and the internationalisation of education.

 MELC is committed to working in collaboration with educational organisations, agencies and communities.